Kalkidan-eme/ETS0784-16/python/str_methods/README.md

 the str.replace() method replaces occurrences of a substring with another, allowing an optional count to limit replacements, and returns a new string without modifying the original. immutable, case sensitive and optional count parameter.
 # str.strip() Method
 the str.strip method removes leading and trailing characters (default is whitespace) or a specified set of characters, returning a new string while leaving the original unchanged.
+# str.lstrip() Method
+The str.lstrip() method in python removes any leading characters (such as spaces or specified characters) from the beginning of a string.
+This property is particularly useful for cleaning up text data where unwanted spaces or characters appear at the start.
+The property it showcases is the ability to handle and manipulate strings effectively by focusing on their starting portion.
+# str.rstrip() Method
+The str.rstrip() method works similarly but targets the trailing characters at the end of a string.
+By default, it trims whitespace, but you can specify other characters to remove.
+# str.split() Method
+The str.split() method is used to divide a string into a list of substrings based on a specified delimiter.
+The default behavior is to split by whitespace, making it highly useful for processing and analyzing text data.